Schmidt-Aaron/notes/100days.md

 Worked on my game of life.
 I got a grid to display by creating a 2D array and pushing a box class into each spot.

 There is a weird gap between the rows right now.
-Padding and margin are both at 0...
+Padding and margin are both at 0... hmm fixed that by setting the line-height and font-size to 0 on the parent element.

+Next issue is how to activate cells ie toggle state.
+MY first idea was to play with toggling the class.
+This seems to be more difficult that it should be.
+Should reeval approach.

 Starting to get the hang of props and state.